-Dr. Garfin is currently an Assistant Professor in the Sue and Bill Gross School of Nursing, where she is Principal Investigator of a National Institute of Health funded grant titled “Mindfulness-based Intervention to Address PTSD in Trauma-exposed, Homeless Women.”
+Dr. Garfin is Principal Investigator of the REACH Lab and is currently an Assistant Professor in the Sue and Bill Gross School of Nursing, where she is Principal Investigator of a National Institute of Health funded grant titled “Mindfulness-based Intervention to Address PTSD in Trauma-exposed, Homeless Women.”
 This project takes a biopsychosocial approach to understanding the experience of trauma and community-based approaches to alleviate adverse traumatic stress symptoms and associated problems.

 Dr. Garfin is co-Lead Investigator of the Silver Stress and Coping Lab with Drs.
 E. Alison Holman and Roxane Cohen Silver.
 See the Silver Stress and Coping Lab Website for more information about these projects.